BluesM18A1/Gladiator-2094/README.md

 2092 was made in Unity Engine v2018.3, and half of the development time went towards figuring out the broken networking API.
 2092 was never "completed" so to speak.
 Many features we wanted were either broken or never implemented.

-As support for C# in this engine grows more feature complete, this game will be further optimized and refined.
+As the Godot Engine grows and its C# support more stable, so too, will this game grow.

 TO-DO: